Baby of the House: Azerbaijan

 In the 2020 Azerbaijani parliamentary election, Sabina Khasayeva was the youngest MP elected, at the age of 27.

 Canada

 The youngest-ever elected member of the House of Commons of Canada is Pierre-Luc Dusseault, who was elected at the age of 19 years and 11 months in 2011.
 Dusseault is the youngest MP in Canadian history.
 In the past this distinction has been held by MPs such as Sean O'Sullivan, Pierre Poilievre, Claude-André Lachance and Lorne Nystrom.

-Currently, the youngest MP is Tatiana Auguste, a member of the Liberal Party of Canada, representing the riding of Terrebonne, Quebec; born in either 2001 or 2002, and elected at 24 years of age.
+Currently, the youngest MP is Amandeep Sodhi, a member of the Liberal Party of Canada, representing the riding of Brampton Centre, Ontario; born in 2001, and elected at 24 years of age.
 The youngest member of the Senate of Canada is Patrick Brazeau of Repentigny, Quebec; born 1974, appointed at 34 years of age.